openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Overview {#using-overview}
 ------------

-This chapter describes the general use of *jpylyzer*.
-The first sections cover the use of *jpylyzer* as a command-line tool and as an importable Python module.
+This section describes the general use of *jpylyzer*.
+The first sub-sections cover the use of *jpylyzer* as a command-line tool and as an importable Python module.